craftcms/docs/docs/4.x/relations.md

     .section('recipes')
     .relatedTo({
         targetElement: ingredient,
-        field: 'process.ingredient'
+        field: 'steps.ingredient'
     })
     .all() %}
 ```

 ::: warning
-This notation only uses the Matrix field’s handle and the child block’s relational field handle: `matrixFieldHandle.relationalFieldHandle`.
-The block type handle isn’t necessary, like it is when [eager-loading](./dev/eager-loading-elements.md).
+This notation only uses the main Matrix field’s handle and the block’s relational field handle: `matrixFieldHandle.relationalFieldHandle`.
+The block type handle is _not_ used here, as it is when [eager-loading](./dev/eager-loading-elements.md).
 :::